Crowdhandler/crowdhandler-wordpress/README.txt

 **Get it running in no time**
 This plugin provides a simple installation of CrowdHandler on your WordPress site, giving you immediate access to our virtual waiting room in minutes.

 You will need to create an account at [crowdhandler.com](https://signup.crowdhandler.com/?utm_source=WordPress&utm_medium=Plugin_Dir).
 Free and paid plans are available.
+Note: There is no need to install our JavaScript code if you intend to use the WordPress plugin.

 == Installation ==